iangill1/Conway-s-Game-of-Life/README.md

-My version of Conway's Game of Life made in Java
+My version of Conway's Game of Life made in Java with the ability to save/load the game state.